Oil prices gain on U.S. fuel drawdown despite rising COVID-19 cases - Up News Info

 Article content

-SINGAPORE — Oil prices rose on Wednesday after industry data showed U.S. crude and product stockpile dropped more than expected last week, bolstering expectations that demand will outpace supply growth even amid a surge in COVID-19 infections.
+SINGAPORE — Oil prices climbed on Wednesday after industry data showed U.S. crude and product stockpiles dropped more than expected last week, bolstering expectations that demand will outpace supply growth even amid a surge in COVID-19 infections.

 Article content

-“Crude oil prices are steady ahead of the U.S inventory data from EIA on Wednesday as traders balance the spread of Delta variant coronavirus cases against tight supplies,” said Avtar Sandu, a senior commodities manager at Singapore’s Phillips Futures.
+“Oil prices are riding the tailwind of a weakening U.S. dollar and falling API crude inventories today,” said Margaret Yang, a strategist at Singapore-based DailyFX.

+“But the upward momentum appears to be weak amid virus concerns and sporadic lockdowns around the world,” Yang added.

-Data from the American Petroleum Institute industry group showed U.S. crude stocks fell by 4.7 million barrels for the week ended July 23, gasoline inventories dropped by 6.2 million barrels and distillate stocks were down 1.9 million barrels, according to two market sources, who spoke on condition of anonymity.
+Data from the American Petroleum Institute industry group showed U.S. crude stocks fell by 4.7 million barrels for the week ended July 23, according to two market sources, who spoke on condition of anonymity.

 That compared with analysts’ expectations for a 2.9 million fall in crude stocks, following a surprise rise in crude inventories the previous week in what was the first increase since May.